Victorian fashion: 1830s dress style

-During the start of Queen Victoria's reign in 1837, the ideal shape of the Victorian woman was a long slim torso emphasised by wide hips.
-To achieve a low and slim waist, corsets were tightly laced and extended over the abdomen and down towards the hips.
-A chemise was commonly worn under the corset, and cut relatively low in order to prevent exposure.
-Over the corset, was the tight-fitting bodice featuring a low waistline.
-Along with the bodice was a long skirt, featuring layers of horsehair petticoats worn underneath to create fullness; while placing emphasis on the small waist.
-To contrast the narrow waist, low and straight necklines were thus used.
+During the start of Queen Victoria's reign in 1837, the fashionable silhouette was an hourglass shape with wide shoulders, emphasized by puffed gigot sleeves, a full skirt, and a slim waist.

+Corsets were extended over the abdomen and down towards the hips, worn with a busk.
+A chemise was worn under the corset, and cut relatively low in order to prevent exposure.
+Over the corset, was the tight-fitting bodice featuring a high, straight waistline.
+Along with the bodice was a long skirt, featuring layers of stiffened petticoats worn underneath to create fullness; while placing emphasis on the small waist.
+To contrast the narrow waist, low and wide necklines were used.

 1840s dress style

-In the 1840s, collapsed sleeves, low necklines, elongated V-shaped bodices, and fuller skirts characterised the dress styles of women.
+In the 1840s, narrower sleeves, elongated V-shaped bodices, and fuller skirts characterized the dress styles of women.
+The 1840s style was perceived as conservative and "Gothic" compared to the flamboyance of the 1830s, with the silhouette tightening, lengthening, and a move away from elaborate trims.

-At the start of the decade, the sides of bodices stopped at the natural waistline, and met at a point in the front.
-In accordance with the heavily boned corset and seam lines on the bodice as well, the popular low and narrow waist was thus accentuated.
+At the start of the decade, bodices lengthened to the natural waist, and met at a point in the front.
+The popular low and narrow waist was accentuated by the shape of the corset and seam lines on the bodice.

-Sleeves of bodices were tight at the top, because of the Mancheron, but expanded around the area between the elbow and before the wrist.
-It was also initially placed below the shoulder, however; this restricted the movements of the arm.
+At the start of the decade, sleeves of bodices were tight at the top, but puffed around the area between the elbow and before the wrist because of the mancheron or gigot.
+This soon disappeared and was replaced with a tight line.

-As a result, the middle of the decade saw sleeves flaring out from the elbow into a funnel shape; requiring undersleeves to be worn in order to cover the lower arms.
+The second half of the decade saw sleeves flaring out from the elbow into a funnel shape; requiring undersleeves to be worn in order to cover the lower arms.

 Skirts lengthened, while widths increased due to the introduction of the horsehair crinoline in 1847; becoming a status symbol of wealth.

-Extra layers of flounces and petticoats, also further emphasised the fullness of these wide skirts.
-In compliance with the narrow waist though, skirts were therefore attached to bodices using very tight organ pleats secured at each fold.
-This served as a decorative element for a relatively plain skirt.
-The 1840s style was perceived as conservative and "Gothic" compared to the flamboyance of the 1830s.
+Extra layers of flounces and petticoats also further emphasised the fullness of these wide skirts.
+To achieve the narrow waist, skirts were attached to bodices using very tight organ pleats secured at each fold.